Mohamed-Elhawary/courses-notes/Non-Technical/The Power of Deep Listening (Using Active Listening Skills)/README.md

 · Promote Learning, Growth, and Healing
 · Unleash Motivation
 · Empower others to take Responsibility
-· Acquire Vital Information that makes you better at Decision Making and Problem Solving
+· Acquire Vital Information to be better at Decision Making and Problem Solving

 Have you ever spoken to someone who was fully engaged and interested?
 Who made you feel you were the only person in the world at that moment?
 That is the power of using active listening skills.
 It begins with recognizing that everyone with whom you interact wants to heard and understood.
 It is your willingness to offer them this gift.
 The ability to listen is the heart and essence of every healthy relationship.
 The best and most trusted leaders, bosses, co-workers, spouses/partners, parents, helping professionals, friends, customer service reps, grocery clerks, etc. know how to listen.
 There are few more valuable gifts you can give the people in your life than that of a willingness and ability to listen deeply by using active listening skills.

-### Unfortunately, most of us are not Good Listeners because we tend to:
+### Unfortunately, most of us are not Good Listeners because we tend to

 · Get distracted by random thoughts or what’s going on around us.
 · Interpret what others say through our own filters (biases, feelings, motives, experiences).